- Swedish Railway Models

 Three years into Project 92, a company site in Trollhättan was converted to allow automobile assembly and the project moved there.
 The company has remained headquartered there since.
 In 1949, Saab was ready to bring the car to market, and the Saab 92 went into production, selling 20,000 examples through the mid-1950s.
 In 1969, Saab merged with the Swedish commercial vehicle manufacturer Scania-Vabis AB to form Saab-Scania AB.
 Owing to its great success, the millionth Saab was produced in 1976.
 Saab entered into an agreement with Fiat in 1978 to sell a rebadged Lancia Delta as the Saab 600 and jointly develop a new platform.
 The agreement yielded 1985’s Saab 9000, sister to the Alfa Romeo 164, Fiat Croma and Lancia Thema; all rode atop a common Type Four chassis.
 The 9000 was Saab’s first proper luxury car.
 1978 also was the first year for the Saab 900.
 Nearly one million 900s would be produced, making it Saab’s best-selling model.
 A popular convertible version followed in 1986, all of which were made at the Saab-Valmet factory in Finland, making up nearly 20% of 900 sales.
 Even today, the “classic 900” retains a cult following among enthusiasts.

 Sadly, the company was acquired by General Motors who put their technology into the brand, and having failed to create any positive outcome, put the brand up for sale, but blocked many attempts at being purchased because GM feared that any purchaser will steal its secrets!
 (The way to save Saab is to remove all GM artefacts!)
-Thankfully, SAAB (or rather NEVS – National Electric Vehicle Sweden) is producing cars again.
-After a gap of two years the production lines are moving again.
-However, cars are only going to the Chinese and Swedish markets to start with, and then production shifting there as well.
+SAAB (or rather NEVS – National Electric Vehicle Sweden) has started producing cars again.
+But, cars are only going to the Chinese market to start with, and then production shifting there as well.
 NEVS was closed in March 2023, with the company going into “Hibernation Mode” to avoid bankruptcy.
 This essentially liquidated the company.